Key Takeaways

 The investment strategies described herein are those of Davis Advisors.
 These materials are being provided for illustrative and informational purposes only.
 The information contained herein is obtained from multiple sources that are believed to be reliable.
 However, such information has not been verified, and may be different from the information included in documents and materials created by the sponsor firm in whose investment program a client participates.
 Some sponsor firms may require that these materials are preceded or accompanied by investment profiles or other documents or materials prepared by such sponsor firms, which will be provided upon a client’s request.
 For additional information, documents and/or materials, please speak to your Financial Advisor.

 The performance of mutual funds is included in the Composite.
 The performance of the mutual funds and other Davis managed accounts may be materially different.
 For example, the Davis Opportunity Fund may be significantly larger than another Davis managed account and may be managed with a view toward different client needs and considerations.
-The differences that may affect investment performance include, but are not limited to: the timing of cash deposits and
+The differences that may affect investment performance include, but are not limited to: the timing of cash deposits and withdrawals, the possibility that Davis Advisors may not buy or sell a given security on behalf of all clients pursuing similar strategies, the price and timing differences when buying or selling securities, the size of the account, the differences in expenses and other fees, and the clients pursuing similar investment strategies but imposing different investment restrictions.
+This is not a solicitation to invest in the Davis Opportunity Fund or any other fund.

 Davis Advisors is committed to communicating with our investment partners as candidly as possible because we believe our clients benefit from understanding our investment philosophy and approach.
 Our views and opinions include “forward-looking statements” which may or may not be accurate over the long term.
 Forward-looking statements can be identified by words like “believe,” “expect,” “anticipate,” or similar expressions.
 You should not place undue reliance on forward-looking statements, which are current as of the date of this material.
 We disclaim any obligation to update or alter any forward-looking statements, whether as a result of new information, future events, or otherwise.
 While we believe we have a reasonable basis for our appraisals and we have confidence in our opinions, actual results may differ materially from those we anticipate.